Do you have a genuine redundancy situation? This is not always an easy question to answer.

-The procedure to be adopted in a redundancy situation greatly depends on the type of redundancy situation and the numbers involved.
+The procedure to be followed will depend on the type of redundancy and the numbers involved.

-The rules in this area are notoriously complex and the price for failure to adhere to them is high (i.e. up to 13 weeks gross pay for each individual employee affected).
-It should also be remembered that collective consultation is not a replacement for consultation with individuals - fairness to the individual remains a requirement for a fair dismissal.
+This is a highly regulated area and notoriously complex.
+The price for failure to adhere to the correct procedure is high (up to 13 weeks gross pay for each individual employee affected).
+However, collective consultation is not a replacement for individual employee consultation.
+Fairness to the individual is the requirement for a fair dismissal.